 Once I have narrowed or broadened my search and eliminated off-topic or other less useful mentions, I have content that overlaps with what I want to create.
 I can use it to determine what resonates with my audience.

-Filters, located on the left side of the screen, help in several ways.
+Filters, located below the search bar, help in several ways.

 The time filter is great for curating content.
 For example, I can write a summary of the best homeowners insurance content for the past month, or I can send a newsletter with links to the weeks’ best content.
 I can also look here to find content that came online during a specific period of time.